SammyEnigma/Mapper/README.md

 2. if the name ends with 'ID' then try the name without 'ID'  (case insensitive)
 3. the name above names with underscores removed  (case insensitive)

 For example, if the source name is `ORDER_ID` then the following names would be considered  (shown in perference order):

 1. ORDER_ID
 2. ORDER_
 3. ORDERID
 4. ORDER

+Note: name comparison is *case insensitive*.

 ## Data extensions